BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Mission creep**

+i’m a very curious person.
+I’m highly motivated to find out how something works or what is going on.
+This has effect of making me extremely easily distracted.
+One of the strategies I’ve been investigating as a way of overcoming this is to deliberately work on stuff which is quite demanding. so rather than following my fancy on a trail of related blog posts and YouTube videos, accompanied with googling to find the fine details,, I’ve been working on writing and creating stuff myself.
+As that is a naturally tiring process which has a definable end point it stops me going down too many rabbit holes.

+That’s a theory at any rate.

+The problem is that it can become an even more compelling rabbit hole all of its own.
+This happened today.
+Instead of going into mouse potato mode I chose to write a blog post instead.
+The blog post got written alright.
+But having got into the mood I also spent quite a while working on other blog posts and generally getting a schedule of blog posts lined up for future release.
+All good stuff, in so far as it goes.
+But not What I really should’ve been working on.

+So I had a better day than I might’ve done.
+But not as good as I could’ve done.
+I think I need to work on prioritisation a bit harder.

 #### **Mimicking Marcus**

 It is highly unlikely that anybody is taking my writing a book in 10 minutes sessions every other day seriously enough to notice.
 But I’ve been posting articles more frequently than that recently.
 It’s more like one a day, and some days I’ve been getting two out.
 This was originally because I was backfilling a big chunk of the calendar when I’ve been too ill to do anything this frivolous.